nim-works/cps/tutorial/README.md

 doAssert c.state == Finished
 ```

-or again, the shorthand
+or again, the shorthand:

 ```nim
 doAssert c.finished()
 ```

 In real life, your CPS functions will have more then one leg.
 You would
-typically want to call the `fn()` proc repeatedly until the continunation
+typically want to call the `fn()` proc repeatedly until the continuation
 is no longer running.
 This is a typical CPS idiom, and looks like this:

 ```nim